The Rapid Analytics Interactive Scenario (RAISE) toolkit is a spatial data tool that allows users to quickly estimate and visualise property value.

 The accomplishments of the RAISE utilisation project built a strong case for continuation, and the project is now transitioning to a new project known as “Value Australia”.
 Value Australia is an innovative, new collaborative project which aims to address the challenges with Australia’s current approach to property value assessment through automated, transparent and interactive property valuations.

-For more information contact FrontierSI at email@example.com or connect with Project Director, Chris Pettit, at firstname.lastname@example.org
+To learn more, contact FrontierSI at email@example.com or connect with Phil Delaney at firstname.lastname@example.org.